davidelng/scioperi_trenitalia/README.md

 This script (based on [this web crawler](https://github.com/davidelng/webcrawler)) is meant to be used as a cronjob but can be converted into a serverless lambda.

 The script logs its operations into log files and saves data into csv files, that are read on each execution to prevent sending the same information several times.
+Also, it helps me track how many strikes there are so I can ask for a refund.